Creativity, Body and Breath

 Breath is fundamental to life, yet easily overlooked.
 Because breathing happens automatically, it can seem too simple to be significant.
 In practice, focusing on the quality of the breath can reveal where energy, emotion or tension is being held or restricted.

 Learning to notice the breath — and to meet bodily and emotional experience with less resistance — can support nervous system regulation, emotional processing, and a greater sense of ease.
-This aspect of my work is informed by over twenty years of personal yoga practice, more than a decade of meditation, and professional training in mindfulness-based approaches.
+This aspect of my work was part of my core training, and is enhanced by long-term yoga and meditation practices, and professional training in mindfulness-based approaches.

 There is now substantial clinical evidence supporting mindfulness and breath-based practices in the treatment of stress, anxiety and depression.